 What is Experiential Retail?

 Experiential retail is the creation of immersive and memorable experiences in your physical retail store such as in supermarkets, convenience stores, shopping malls, etc. Experiential retail usually evokes high levels of satisfaction, enjoyment, and positivity in the customer which in turn drives long-term loyalty to the store and increases revenue.
 Some of the success factors associated with achieving excellent in-store customer experiences include;

 - Product Relevancy

 Where Does Computer Vision Technology Come Into Play?

-There are a number of smart technologies that can be adopted in order to increase customer engagement and experience in retail.
+There are several smart technologies that can be adopted to increase customer engagement and experience in retail.
 However, audience analytics technology, powered by computer vision, seems to be leading the way.
-The innovative technology can be implemented into a stores media network by adding cameras to digital displays, signage and kiosks and can optimize customer experience throughout the entire path to purchase journey.
+The innovative technology can be implemented into a stores media network by adding cameras to digital displays, signage, and kiosks and can optimize customer experience throughout the entire path to purchase journey.
 Let’s take a look at how!

 Success Factor No: